Hysteria (Def Leppard album): Commercial performance

-David Simone, managing director of Phonogram Records at the time, said the album might have been the most expensive record made in the U.K. According to guitarist Phil Collen, the album had to sell a minimum of 5 million copies to break even.
+David Simone, managing director of Phonogram Records at the time, said the album might have been the most expensive record made in the UK.
+According to guitarist Phil Collen, the album had to sell a minimum of 5 million copies to break even.

 The popularity of Def Leppard in their homeland had significantly grown over the previous four years, and Hysteria topped the charts in Britain in its first week of release.
 The album was also a major success in other parts of Europe.
 In the US, however, the band initially struggled to regain the momentum of Pyromania that was lost from such a prolonged absence.
 The leadoff track, "Women", was selected as the first single for the US and Canada, instead of "Animal", in July 1987.
-Then-manager Cliff Burnstein reasoned that the band needed to reconnect with their hard rock audience first before issuing more Top 40-friendly singles.
-"Women" became a top 10 hit on the rock chart, peaking at number seven, but as predicted, did not make a large impact on the Billboard Hot 100, peaking at number 80.
+Then-manager Cliff Burnstein reasoned that the band needed to reconnect with their hard rock audience first before issuing more top 40-friendly singles.
+"Women" became a top ten hit on the rock chart, peaking at number seven, but as predicted, did not make a large impact on the Billboard Hot 100, peaking at number 80.

-The success of the album's fourth single, "Pour Some Sugar on Me" would propel the album to the top of the US Billboard 200 albums chart on 23 July 1988, nearly a year after its release - topping the chart three separate times for a combined total of six weeks.
+The success of the album's fourth single, "Pour Some Sugar on Me" would propel the album to the top of the US Billboard 200 albums chart on 23 July 1988, nearly a year after its release – topping the chart three separate times for a combined total of six weeks.
 Seven singles were eventually released in the United States, with "Love Bites" reaching number one, and three others reaching the top ten.
 The singles earned similar success in the United Kingdom.
-In the Billboard issue dated 8 October 1988, Def Leppard held the No. 1 spot on both the singles and album charts with "Love Bites" and Hysteria, respectively.
+In the Billboard issue dated 8 October 1988, Def Leppard held the number one spot on both the singles and album charts with "Love Bites" and Hysteria, respectively.

 Hysteria went on to dominate album charts around the world for three years.
-It was certified 12× platinum by the RIAA in 2009.
+It was certified 12× platinum by the RIAA in 1998.
 The album currently sits as the 51st best selling album of all time in the US.
 It spent 96 weeks in the US top 40, a record for the 1980s it ties with Born in the U.S.A.
 The album has sold more than 20 million copies worldwide.

 Speaking to Kerrang! in May 2008 about the album's success, Joe Elliott remembered: